 As at 31 December 2015, mandatory reserve balance with the NBU is calculated on the basis of a simple average over a monthly period (2014: simple average over a monthly period) and is required to be maintained at the level of 3 to 6.5 per cent (2014: 3 to 6.5 per cent) of certain obligations of the Bank in a hryvnia equivalent.
 As such, the balance can vary from day to day.
 The estimated mandatory reserve balance with the NBU as at 31 December 2015 is UAH 300,952 thousand (2014: UAH 174,868 thousand).
 The opening mandatory reserve balance on the correspondent account with the National Bank of Ukraine on the banking day should be no less than 40% of the estimated mandatory reserve balance for the respective period.
-The Bank may satisfy its mandatory reserve requirement with 75% of the Ukrainian hryvnia balances of cash on hand in the Bank's head office, outlets and ATMs, as well as 100% of the balance on the correspondent account with JSC "Settlement Centre" (2014: Treasury bills nominated in US dollars in the amount of 10% of their nominal value and a deposit placed on a separate account with the NBU).
+The Bank may satisfy its mandatory reserve requirement with 75% of the Ukrainian hryvnia balances of cash on hand in the head office, branches and ATMs, as well as 100% of the balance on the correspondent account with the NBU as a 100% of the balance on the correspondent account with the NBU as a 100% of the balance on the correspondent account with Balance on the correspondent account with 75% of the Ukrainian hryvnia balances of cash on hand in the head office, branches and ATMs, as well as 100% of the balance on the correspondent account with JSC "Settlement Centre" (2014: treasury bills nominated in US dollars in the amount of 10% of their nominal value and a deposit placed on a separate account with the NBU).

-During 2014, the requirement to deposit on separate account with the NBU the amount of 40% of mandatory reserve balance for the preceding month excluding the amount covered by the Treasury bills nominated in US dollars was cancelled.
-No similar requirements were imposed in 2015 and, therefore, the Bank may use the above amount to finance its day-to-day operations without having it deposited on a separate account.
+During 2014, the requirement to deposit on separate account with the NBU in the amount of 40% of mandatory reserve balance for the preceding month excluding the amount covered by the Treasury bills nominated in US dollars was cancelled.
+No such requirements were imposed in 2015.
+Therefore, the Bank may use the above amount to finance its day-to-day operations without having it deposited on a separate account.

-As at 31 December 2015, the Group's cash and cash equivalents for the purposes of the statement of cash flows amounted to UAH 1,423,810 thousand (as at 31 December 2014: UAH 500,996 thousand).
+As at 31 December 2015, the Bank's cash and cash equivalents for the purposes of the statement of cash flows amounted to UAH 1,423,810 thousand (as at 31 December 2014: UAH 500,996 thousand).